whalyapp/connector-catalog-data/README.md

     "name": string,
     // Type of the Data source
     "type": "Application" | "Database" | "File" | "Events",
-    // Aliases of the source that can be used vendors in their listings "aliases": string[]
+    // Aliases of the source that can be used in vendors listings "aliases": string[]
 }
 ```